Peakboard/peakboard.github.io/content/_get_started/en-peakboard-designer.md

 ### 2.1 The menu bar

 You can open a preview of your visualization (1) or load it onto your Peakboard Box (2).
 With the button [General] (3) you can for example perform a software update and with the button [Project] (4) you can make basic settings for your visualization.
 You can also manage your Peakboard Boxes, Peakboard Edge and Peakboard Hub via the corresponding buttons (5).
 In addition, you will find access to the script editor (6), the fonts (7) and the project colors (8) in the menu bar.
 In the middle of the menu bar you will find the [quick access bar](/get_started/en-quick-access-hotkeys.html) (9).
+Clicking on the Peakbot symbol (10) opens it and allows you to talk to it about open questions you may have.

-At the bottom of the Peakboard Designer you will find a button to switch the language between English and German, as well as some zoom controls.
+At the bottom of the Peakboard Designer you will find a button with a country flag (11) to switch the language between German and English, as well as some zoom controls (12).

 ![Peakboard Designer menu bar](/assets/images/get_started/en_designer-03.png)